onnx/onnx/docs/IR.md

 The outputs of a given node introduce new names into the graph.
 The values of node outputs are computed by the node's operator.
 Node inputs MAY refer to node outputs, graph inputs, and graph initializers.
 When the name of a node output coincides with the name of a graph output, the graph output's value is the corresponding output value computed by that node.

-The graph must use single-static assignment for all node outputs.
-All node output namess MUST be unique within the graph.
+The graph MUST use single static assignment for all node outputs, which means that all node output names MUST be unique within a graph.

 Node dependencies MUST NOT create cycles in the computation graph.